mkmat/FENE-CB-model/README.md

 #### Calculating averages, extrapolations

 With the functions at hand, you can calculate time-averaged mean values to rate the effect of a chosen averaging interval on the mean values, or to extrapolate quantities to a later waiting time.
 As the fits are based on data for &kappa;&in;[0,100] and *t*<sub>w</sub>&in;[10<sup>4</sup>,10<sup>6</sup>] the predictions far outside these regimes must be regarded as  crude estimates.
+For example, extrapolating the number of edges (E) to unity makes sense, while extrapolating them to zero is certainly over-stressing the fit function.